casco/CoRAWeb-Server-container/README.md

 There are four utility shell scripts to get you started fast:

 * build.sh will create the virtual machine image (run it first of all, only once)
-* run-once.sh will do some additional work to get your server ready (run it only once) - wait for the server to start for the first time (until you see something when you go to http://localhost:8888/admin) and then kill the process with crtl+C.
+* run-once.sh will do some additional work to get your server ready (run it only once) - wait for the server to start for the first time (until you see something when you go to http://localhost:8888/admin) and then kill the process with crtl+C. NOTE: it can take about 2 minutes to start for the first time.
 * start.sh starts the server
 * stop.sh stops the server